raspberrypi/hats/README.md

 If the Pi is going to be back-powered via the 5V GPIO header pins it is **required** to implement a duplicate power ORing diode to feed the HAT 5V net (and therefore Pi 5V, via the GPIO header pins).

-Implementing the back-powering this way makes it completely safe to provide power to the Pi from the HAT board but also have the Pi 5V power supply attached.
+Implementing the back-powering this way makes it safe to provide power to the Pi from the HAT board but also have the Pi 5V power supply attached.

-For clarity, the following diagram shows the required HAT back-powering arrangement using the ideal diodes:
-[PIC]

 **Under no circumstances should a power source be connected to the J8 3.3V pins.**